A refreshing dessert, with a strong flavor of coffee.

 - Whip the double cream in a separate bowl.

-- Spoon the whipped cream in 3 batches into the mascarpone mixture and mix delicately until well combined, then beat for 1 minute.
+- Spoon the whipped cream in 3 batches into the mascarpone mixture and mix delicately until well combined, then beat for some seconds.

 - Dip the ladyfingers in coffee.
 The coffee should be at room temperature or cold.